ProfessionalWiki/WikibaseLocalMedia/README.md

 * [MediaWiki] 1.34 up to 1.39
 * [Wikibase Repository] REL1_34, REL1_35, REL1_36, REL1_37, REL1_38, or REL1_39

-See the [release notes](#release-notes) for more information on the different versions of this extension.
+For more information on the different versions of this extension, see the [release notes](#release-notes).

 ## Installation

-First install MediaWiki and Wikibase Repository.
+First, install MediaWiki and Wikibase Repository.

 **Using Composer (option 1/2)**

 The recommended way to install Wikibase Local Media is using [Composer](https://getcomposer.org) with [MediaWiki's built-in support for Composer](https://professional.wiki/en/articles/installing-mediawiki-extensions-with-composer).

-On the commandline, go to your wikis root directory.
+On the commandline, go to your wiki's root directory.
 Then run these two commands:

 ```shell script
 COMPOSER=composer.local.json composer require --no-update professional-wiki/wikibase-local-media:*